This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 But just how much is your 1946 wheat penny worth?
 Are old wheat pennies from 1946 worth hanging on to?

-We’ll share all the important details on these old Lincoln cents, including:
+In this article, you’ll learn all the important details about these old Lincoln cents, including:

 - What a 1946 wheat penny is worth today.

 - Whether or not a 1946 penny is a rare coin.

 - Why the U.S. Mint made 1946 Lincoln cents from a very special bronze alloy.

 Those 1946 pennies are now obsolete.
 Therefore, they’re collectible and worth more than face value.